bryanedds/Nu/CODING_STANDARD.md

 5) Prefer immutable types and referentially transparent functions.

-6) Make code clearly communicate its intent by its structure and / or via inline comments.
+6) Make code clearly communicate its intent by itsÂ structure and / or via inline comments.

 7) Make illegal states unrepresentable wherever feasible. [*Here's our friend Scott Wlaschin on the subject :)*](http://fsharpforfunandprofit.com/posts/designing-with-types-making-illegal-states-unrepresentable/)